Pursuing Departmental Honors

 - one honors course in the English Department at the 300-level or above

-And either of two options:
+And any of these options:

 - The two-semester independent honors thesis or project, worth 6 credits.
 Students writing a literary-critical thesis or creative project sign up for 499Y (usually in the fall) and 499T (usually in the spring.)
 The honors thesis counts as 2 of the student's 3 upper-level electives toward the major.